iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getAccounts
+## <GithubCodeLink link="wallet/getAccounts"/> wallet/getAccounts

-Returns accounts in the wallet.
+Gets the names of the accounts in the wallet.

 #### Request